zoe-claire/ism2411-data-cleaning-copilot/README.md

--Repository + Commits may be slightly off due to several inital issues and misunderstanding of the program
+-Repository + Commits may be slightly off due to several inital issues and misunderstanding of the program To access code, enter into the file itself.

 Program uses Microsoft Copilot to generate code in order to clean and organize a PANDAS DataFrame Raw + Cleaned DF is organized into separate folders